alem-platform/sprint-sql/story01/welcome/README.md

    ## Working in Your Repository

    For this bootcamp, you will work in the `sprint-sql` repository, create it and add your `welcome.sql` into it.
-This repository will store all your bootcamp solutions.
+This repository will store all your sprint solutions.

 ---